t-stev/support/src/import/guide/index.md

 > We're currently gathering a copy of your personal data.
 This shouldn't take longer than 30 days.
 But don't worry, we'll send you an email when it's ready.

-But in most of the cases you'll receive the data within ~3 days.
+But in most of the cases you'll receive the data within a week.
+(Yes, I know thats a long wait, but trust me: its worth it :))

 ### 5. Download the files